ariady-putra/morbid/README.md

 ## Create Chest
 Mints `ChestLock` and `ChestKey`(s), a new address will be generated.
-Send `ChestLock` while depositing initial ADA.
+Send `ChestLock` while depositing initial assets.
 Keep `ChestKey` token(s) in your wallet, you will need to show it when `DelayUnlock`.

 Give access for delaying the chest unlocking deadline to anyone by sending them the `ChestKey` token.

 ## Add Treasure
-Anyone can deposit more ADA to the chest.
+Anyone can deposit more assets to the chest.
 Don't forget to include an arbitrary inline datum to be redeemable.

 ## Delay Unlock
 Show the matching `ChestKey` token to postpone the chest unlocking deadline.

 ## Unlock Chest
-Redeem all ADA from the chest when the deadline has passed.
+Redeem all assets from the chest when the deadline has passed.
 You will also receive the `ChestLock` NFT.

 ## Resend Chest